 This name is composed of:

-– Johnny, a pet form of John, which is used, with modifying word, to designate a person, especially a man, of the type, group, profession, etc., specified—cf. for example the British-English noun Onion Johnny;
+– Johnny, a pet form of John, which is used, with modifying word, to designate a person, especially a man, of the type, group, profession, etc., specified—cf. for example, in British English, Onion Johnny, Johnny Foreigner and Johnny Arab;

 – the French noun crapaud, denoting a toad—cf. the use of the noun frog, which has long been a general term of abuse, as an informal and derogatory appellation for a French person.